 A dry roll is when Link does a roll at the slowest possible speed by not touching the control stick at all.
 This is done by holding ZL and pressing A with the control stick in the neutral position.
-Dry roll speed is 20 where as normal roll speed is 26.
+Dry roll speed is 20 whereas normal roll speed is 26.

 If Link is facing a flat wall and is right up against it, you can use ZL to target up against it and obtain an angle perpendicular to that of the wall.
 This will usually take at least two separate targets and may sometimes require shifting to a slightly different part of the wall.

 Much like the last technique described, if Link does not have an item in his hand and you press ZR, he will duck down and begin to crawl if you move the control stick.
-However if you are holding an item in your hand (including the sword) OR if you're targetting with ZL (regardless of if there's an item in his hand) and press ZR, then Link will put his shield in front of him.
+However, if you are holding an item in your hand (including the sword) OR if you're targeting with ZL (regardless of if there's an item in his hand) and press ZR, then Link will put his shield in front of him.
 An example of when new runners can get confused by this is when performing Helmaroc Skip.
 After doing the walk clip portion of the trick and needing to crawl under the arena's spikes, many new runners will shield instead of crawling because they do not realize that they still have the Wind Waker in Link's hands and that they need to put it away.

 In TWWHD some enemies can be hit twice using a single stab attack (and ONLY a stab attack, other sword attacks will not double hit).
 This is done if Link is very close to the enemy he stabs and becomes easier when the Master Sword is obtained as its hitbox is longer than that of the Hero's Sword.

-At very high speeds in the water, it is possible to begin charging a superswim by simply holding Up on the left control stick IF the freecam is not active.
+At very high speeds in the water, it is possible to begin charging a superswim by simply holding Up on the left control stick IF the free-cam is not active.
 This will allow Link to effectively stall in place and can be used to prevent splooshing on certain islands that need more time to load the water in their quadrants.
 This can also give smaller islands a chance to load so that Link does not swim through their facades.

-If you need to kill your superswim speed at any island, this can be done by holding ZL to target and then holding the direction which will make Link go backwards (usually Down) on the left control stick.
+If you need to kill your superswim speed at any island, this can be done by holding ZL to target and then holding the direction which will make Link go backward (usually Down) on the left control stick.
 This will set Link's speed value to 0.

 Note: Doing this on land will not work.
-On land it will simply make Link's speed positive instead of negative.
+On land, it will simply make Link's speed positive instead of negative.